Nursing, DNP

 3 Semester Credit Hours (3 Lecture Hours)

-Expanded development of expertise in the management of health problems in selected populations through clinical practice experiences.
+Expanded development of expertise in the management of health problems in selected populations through integrating and translating theory in practice.
+An overview of theoretical principles and guidelines appropriate for use in DNP projects, quality improvement and implementing evidence-based projects.

 NURS 6311 DNP Project Report